 Al and Jane were married on Friday November 12, 1937, at St. Stephen's Church in Grand Rapids.
 Monsignor D. E. Malone, who assisted at the funeral Mass for Irene, officiated at the wedding.
 Irene's husband, Phil Cowan, was best man.
 Jane's sister Rosemary was maid of honor.
 It must have been a somber event because of Irene's death.
 Originally, the wedding was to be on Saturday November 6 at St. Andrew's Cathedral.

 Grand Rapids, 1937-1939.
-Al and Jane lived for three months after they were married at 1011 Chester Street SE.
-They then moved to 817 Ballard Street SE in Grand Rapids.
+Al and Jane lived at 1011 Chester Street SE.
+Three months later, they moved to 817 Ballard Street SE in Grand Rapids.
 This was 2.5 miles south of 120 Grand Avenue.

 On May 8, 1939, Jane's brother Joseph, age 28, married Joan Pike, age 24, at St. Andrew's Cathedral in Grand Rapids.